One thing I have to say about the seasons in Japan is that they’re relentlessly picturesque. And convenient!

 Here’s what the garden looked like, during our one day of winter…

 Koraku-en garden is gorgeous in any season.
-If you want to visit Korakuen or another one of Tokyo’s gorgeous Japanese gardens the next time you’re in Tokyo, directions & maps are on my website, The Tokyo Guide I Wish I’d Had.
+If you want to visit Korakuen or another one of Tokyo’s gorgeous Japanese gardens the next time you’re in Tokyo, visit my website, The Tokyo Guide I Wish I’d Had.